 You can lay stone flooring tiles yourself but, given the cost and for optimum results, it’s advisable to call on a natural stone specialist.

 “In both new builds and renovations, subfloors need to be level and clean — in most cases this will involve removing existing material and any residual glue.
 It may be necessary to apply a self-levelling floor screed and, if the subfloor is concrete or screed, check that you have a damp-proof membrane,” says Joss Thomas, founder and designer from Indigenous.

-It’s vital that both limestone and travertine stone flooring is sealed before grouting.
+It’s vital that natural stone flooring is sealed before grouting.
 Stone is naturally porous, and it helps them resist staining.
 Ask your supplier which sealant is appropriate for the floor tile you’ve selected, as this should take into account both the porosity of the individual stone and its finish.